dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 Removing our player position before we collect our `all_coords` iterator into a vec also means rust can do some optimizations on the filter.

-Ok now we have a complete set of coordinates, blocks could be placed on and we should start placing some blocks:
+OK now we have a complete set of coordinates, blocks could be placed on and we should start placing some blocks:

 ```rust {data-file="board.rs", data-fold="['1-13', '33-65']", hl_lines=["24-29"]}
 use rand::seq::SliceRandom;